cleary/DECODED_Lite/visual-punctual.md

 circle [0,0,-0.5,0,0.5,0] 0.4 >> add;
 ```

 You can get continuously changing values and use them in place of numbers.
-This is a `sin` graph changing the circle width
+This is a `osc` graph changing the circle width

 ```
-circle [0,0] (sin 0.5) >> add;
+circle [0,0] (osc 0.5) >> add;
 ```

 Here are some more graphs to try